confuciussayuhm/aws-ip-rotator/README.md

 - Check Burp's Extensions → Errors tab for details

 ### Requests aren't being modified
-- Verify "Enable FireProx routing" is checked in the **Domain Mappings** tab
+- Verify "Enable AWS IP Rotator routing" is checked in the **Domain Mappings** tab
 - Confirm you have added the target domain to the mappings table
 - Confirm the target domain matches exactly (case-insensitive)
 - Check Burp's Extensions → Output tab for log messages